StevenMayher/431-2021/labs/lab04/README.md

 # Lab 04 Materials

-Instructions for Lab 04 will appear here when available.
+Instructions for Lab 04 are [available here](https://github.com/THOMASELOVE/431-2021/blob/main/labs/lab04/lab04.md).

 All deadlines for 431 work, including this Lab, are posted in the [Course Calendar](https://thomaselove.github.io/431/calendar.html).